By Colin Cummins

 At this point, after communication had been established, Maddy let the message sit.
 She didn’t want to reply too soon or make the back and forth feel forced.
 After about a week, she wrote back, and from there they began to chat periodically.

 But after a couple of messages, Maddy knew that going back and forth on Facebook could only go so far.
 She asked her birth mom if they could exchange numbers and set up a time to talk on the phone.

-“When it came time, I got really nervous.
+“When the time came, I got really nervous.
 She was supposed to call me, so I locked myself in my dorm.
 The call lasted about an hour and let me tell you, it was totally ordinary.
 I gave her the rundown of my life, how I was a freshman at IU with no idea of what I was going to study yet.
 She was super supportive and very strong.
 That’s what struck me the most.
 She had this aura about her, like a ‘can-do’ type of attitude.
 I was like ‘HOLY COW - my mom’s a badass!’”

 After their first conversation ended, Maddy hung up the phone with an overwhelming feeling of satisfaction.
 “I had this sense of pride radiating out of me,” explained Maddy, “it was like my birth mother was completely confident in every decision she had made in life.
 When we talked about her decision to place me for adoption, she was gentle but firm, and offered no apology or pity - she knew deep down that she had made the right choice.
 And that felt really good to hear.”

 For the next four years, Maddy and her birth mom would text periodically.
 Their relationship developed into something similar to that of an aunt and niece.
 Maddy would wish her a happy Mother’s Day.
 She would send a greeting full of Emoji’s on Christmas.
 And her birth mother would wish her a Happy Birthday each year.

 It was a new, simple relationship and that’s how both parties wanted it to be.